Molina Healthcare: Clinics

 The first Molina Medical clinic was opened in Wilmington, California in 1980.
 The company formerly operated clinics in Washington, New Mexico, Florida and Utah.
 The clinics were opened to provide health care to low-income families and individuals.
 In August 2017 Molina Healthcare announced it would close several clinics in Michigan, Florida, New Mexico, Wisconsin, and Utah.

-Becoming an HMO
+Becoming HMO

-Molina Healthcare has focused on government-paid health care programs such as SCHIP and Medicaid since it became a health maintenance organization in 1985.
-From 1985 to 1997, the company was only in California.
+Molina Healthcare has focused on government-paid healthcare programs such as SCHIP and Medicaid since it became a health maintenance organization in 1985.
+From 1985 to 1997, the company was based solely in California.